agsb/jelly/README.md

 a eeprom (U0) 2k x 8 for microcode, as at28c16-15p, a0-a10

-a 4-bit pipeline counter with clear/increase/decrease
+a 4-bit pipeline counter with clear/increase/decrease for pipeline

 a dozen of gate circuits for enables, selects, logics

 a clock circuit better than 200 ns

-a counter circuit with clear and increase

-a 2-bit control, for signals enable, increase, decrease, to code tape

-a 2-bit control, for signals enable, increase, decrease, to data tape

-a 2-bit control, for signals enable, increase, decrease, to I/O tape

 ### code tape